 Several Merit and Need-Based Scholarships are available for students who meet specific criteria.

-LUMS not only recognizes students' good academic performance but also distinguishes high achievers by providing them generous Merit scholarships.
+LUMS not only recognises students' good academic performance but also distinguishes high achievers by providing them generous merit scholarships.
 If you are a high achiever, LUMS wants you to accomplish everything you possibly can.
-Exemplary students are selected to receive LUMS Merit Scholarships on the basis of their outstanding academic performance.
+Exemplary students are selected to receive LUMS Merit Scholarships based on their outstanding academic performance.

 Merit Scholarship is a form of gift and does not need to be repaid.
 LUMS provides Merit Scholarship Award to students who have proven their ability to succeed academically.